**This article is written by JC A level H2 / H1 Chemistry tutor - Mr Chong**

 In 2017, Paper 2 and Paper 4 were atypical, Paper 1 MCQ was a little tricky.

 One of the papers would be atypical this year.
 It could be Paper 2 or Practical Paper.
-(Hopefully not Paper 3, else the H3 students would have an advantage) So do not underestimate the practical paper, which requires lots of preparation.
-Lots of young teachers are not prepared adequately for the new practical paper, so you need some help, perhaps by taking up tuition or getting the practical notes of various JCs.
+So do not underestimate the practical paper, which requires lots of preparation.
+Lots of young teachers are not prepared adequately for the new practical paper, so you may need some help, perhaps by taking up tuition or getting the practical notes of various JCs.

 One solvent appeared in Cambridge papers and in some prelim papers, so students may read up on solvents such as furan, dimethylformamide.